blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Specific Problems with Christianity.md

 	- You can't believe rape is good, unless you trust what my philosophy says

 - Those who want religion are those who are bad
-	- They do bad things
+	- They do bad things, and the guilt weighs upon them
-	- They seek forgiveness
+	- They seek forgiveness, and they find it from God
-	- They again blame the innocent
+	- They again blame the victims again, for not being religious